 A keiretsu type of structure could be very useful in the present day also.
 It helps to deepen the relationships with the suppliers.
 Though such type of structure is less popular outside Japan, many companies are adopting some elements of this corporate structure.

 For example, Scania, which is a Swedish bus and truck maker, works to better its relationships with its suppliers.
-The firm does this by arranging workshops for the suppliers, helping them better their processes, and make them more competitive.
+The firm does this by arranging workshops for the suppliers, helping them better their processes, and making them more competitive.
 Similar is the example of IKEA.
 It also works hard to gain the trust and confidence of the suppliers.

-Continue reading – Keiretsu vs Chaebol.
+Continue reading – Keiretsu vs. Chaebol.